Ryu Hae-ran

 Ryu Hae-ran (born 23 March 2001), also known as Hae Ran Ryu, is a South Korean professional golfer and LPGA Tour player.
-She has five wins on the LPGA of Korea Tour.
+She has ten professional victories, with five on the LPGA of Korea Tour, and five on the LPGA Tour.
+She has won two majors—the 2026 Women's PGA Championship and the 2026 Evian Championship.

+Ryu turned professional in 2019, competing on the LPGA of Korea Tour, where she won the Jeju Samdasoo Masters in her first tournament on the tour.
+She won four further events over the following three years before qualifying for the 2023 LPGA Tour.
+That year, she won the Walmart NW Arkansas Championship and was awarded LPGA Tour Rookie of the Year.
+She earned victories at the 2024 FM Championship and the 2025 Black Desert Championship before claiming back-to-back major victories in 2026.

 Amateur career

 Ryu was a top amateur in Korea and won the 2018 Korean Women's Amateur.
 She qualified for the 2016 U.S. Women's Open, but missed the cut.

 She won silver with the Korean team at the World Junior Girls Championship in 2016 and 2017, and at the 2018 Asian Games.
-She represented Asia/Pacific in the 2018 Patsy Hankins Trophy.
+She represented the victorious Asia/Pacific team in the 2018 Patsy Hankins Trophy.